Flowduino/EventDrivenSwift/README.md

 ```
 As you can see, we can create and *Dispatch* an *Event* in a single operation.
 This is because *Events* should be considered to be "fire and forget".
 You need only retain a copy of the *Event* within the *Dispatching Method* if you wish to use its values later in the same operation.
 Otherwise, just create it and *Dispatch* it together, as shown above.

-Now that we've walked through these basic Usage Examples, see if you can produce your own `EventReceiver` to process `TemperatureRatingEvent`s.
+Now that we've walked through these basic Usage Examples, see if you can produce your own `EventThread` to process `TemperatureRatingEvent`s.
 Everything you need to achieve this has already been demonstrated in this document.

-## `UIEventReceiver`
+## `UIEventThread`
-Version 2.0.0 introduced the `UIEventReceiver` base class, which operates exactly the same way as `EventReciever`, with the notable difference being that your registered *Event* Callbacks will **always** be invoked on the `MainActor` (or "UI Thread").
-You can simply inherit from `UIEventReceiver` instead of `EventReceiver` whenever it is imperative for one or more *Event* Callbacks to execute on the `MainActor`.
+Version 2.0.0 introduced the `UIEventThread` base class, which operates exactly the same way as `EventThread`, with the notable difference being that your registered *Event* Callbacks will **always** be invoked on the `MainActor` (or "UI Thread").
+You can simply inherit from `UIEventThread` instead of `EventThread` whenever it is imperative for one or more *Event* Callbacks to execute on the `MainActor`.

 ## `EventListener`
 Version 3.0.0 introduced the `EventListener` concept to the Library.